 Stop 1: Cub Lake, Moraine Park

 Start your 2-day fall adventures in Rocky Mountain National Park with tramping along some of the off-the-beaten-path trails in Moraine Park.
 This area ends up on your itinerary for a reason.
-A primary destination for elk during their breeding season, it enhances the 2 days you spend in Rocky Mountain National Park in fall with a myriad of opportunities to watch these wild animals in their natural habitat.
+A primary destination for elk during their breeding season, it enhances your fall visit to Rocky Mountain National Park with a myriad of opportunities to watch these wild animals in their natural habitat.

 The subalpine lake sits at the end of a 2.4-mile trail.
 The dirt path crosses a narrow footbridge over the Big Thompson River almost at the trailhead.
 Then it runs along the edge of a wide meadow.
 Approximately 0.4 mile into the hike, the trail swirls to the right and continues on toward an aspen grove.